 Alcohol and drugs increase risk.
 Most adult accidents in the pool and hot tub environments are alcohol or drug related.
 Alcoholic beverages and some drugs can cause drowsiness.
 They can also lower the body’s resistance to the effects of overheating.

 Walk, do not run

-Hot tub and pools are slippery places.
+Hot tubs and pools are slippery places.
 Do not allow running around the edges.
-Be careful getting in and out, as many models have very slippery sides.
+Be careful getting in and out, as many hot tubs have very slippery sides.